neoskop/dev-guidelines/README.md

   - [ ] Did you configure automatic unit and e2e test suites?
 - [ ] **Deployment**
   - [ ] Are there working Docker files to run the application on server and locally?
+  - [ ] Do the sources include recent and valid Kubernetes manifests to re-deploy the application from scratch?
   - [ ] Are Buddy build and deployment tasks available?
   - [ ] Have tests been integrated with Buddy?
 - [ ] **Versioning**